 - To stop the video, hit Record once again

 - Click on the save button when done

 Photo Booth is an easy and fun way to take selfies and record small videos to send to your friends.
 You can apply different effects before starting your video by clicking on the Effects button once you’ve launched the app.
 Now you are ready for a video.

 - Make sure to choose video in the left-bottom corner of the app

 - To save your video, select File > Export…

 All the native macOS apps are good enough for a quick recording.
 But if sharing professional videos with friends, followers, and subscribers is your thing, you need Capto.

-Call this a bold statement, but we think Capto is the best screen recorder and video editing application on the market.
+Call this a bold statement, but we think Capto is the best screen recorder and video editor on the market.
 Largely because of its simplicity and range of features that help you achieve high-end results.

 To record a video in Capto, simply open up the app and click on Record from the top menu.
 From there you can choose how and what you want to record: the full screen (you can even hide desktop clutter), an area of the screen, or the built-in FaceTime HD camera (or external webcam) for selfie footage.
 By plugging in your iOS device, you can also record footage from your iPad or iPhone.